Jnetics Screening Services For Jewish Genetic Disorders

 Click below to register for the Barnet Clinic or the Virtual Clinic

-Venue for Barnet Clinic: Barnet Hospital, Level 2, Breast Clinic, Wellhouse Lane, Barnet, EN5 3DJ
+Venue for Barnet Clinic: Barnet Hospital, Main Outpatients, Level 1, Wellhouse Lane, Barnet, EN5 3DJ

 Jnetics would like to thank the siblings of Alan Naftalin who kindly donated funds in his memory and to donors from the Jnetics November 2013 dinner for their support with the set-up of this service.